 In the digital world, everyone depends on machines, applications, and online information.
 People access this using multiple channels at any given time.
 To deliver these services, enterprises rely on data centers in performing their daily operation.
 The data center components need to be run at a cool temperature to prevent interruption.
 With the use of a temperature monitoring system, administrators ensure uptime and continuous business operation.

-The data center facility is monitored with temperature sensors providing realtime information on the facility environment.
+The data center facility is monitored with temperature sensors providing real-time information on the facility environment.
 A data logger collects data from the sensors and stores the values, creating a graph.
-Alerts are generated when temperatures surpasses the safe level.
+Alerts are generated when temperatures surpass the safe level.

 The usual concern of the data center is temperature rise.
 It causes overheating and increases energy consumption.
 However, temperature drop also requires action.
 In addition to overcooling being a waste of energy, when temperatures drop, relative humidity increases which has consequences such as mold growth and corrosion.

 Having the right temperature monitoring system allows administrators to keep track of temperature changes.
 Anticipating problems using the intelligence of the system is a more practical option rather than repair.
 Also, maintenance of the data center at the correct range ensures efficient use of cooling energy and servers.

 Most data centers rely on a temperature monitoring system.
 It has become mainstream in the industry.
 According to research, the temperature monitoring system is projected to grow at a Compound Annual Growth Rate (CAGR) of 3.9% from 2018-1014.